OSC/ood-documentation/source/tutorials/tutorials-project-manager.rst

 When you toggle **Enable OOD_WORKFLOW_SYNC_KEY** on the workflow edit form, every launcher submitted as part of that workflow run is given the *same* random, 16-character token through the ``OOD_WORKFLOW_SYNC_KEY`` environment variable.
 The token stays identical across launchers runs but unique to each workflow run.
-It can suppliment creating an output directory that is private to that unique to current workflow execution.
+It can supplement creating an output directory that is private to that unique to current workflow execution.
 Inside any launcher script you can simply ``mkdir -p`` a folder whose name embeds the key and launchers write your job's results there: